 BCU hosted the last Midlands PR Conference jointly staged by CIPR and PRCA Midlands.
 This was a fantastic opportunity for students to hear from exciting speakers, take part in workshops and meet professionals at a networking lunch.
 Our students will be involved in the third event currently scheduled for spring 2021.

 4. The media student scene is vibrant and active

 With hundreds of students studying media production, film, journalism, music industries and PR with us in the Birmingham Institute of Media and plenty of societies to join such as: Scratch Radio, Scratch TV, Film Society, Brumwise, Write Club, DJ Society and BCU Live Sound Society, there’ll be plenty to keep you entertained.

 5. You’ll be based in the heart of the action

 Birmingham is the UK’s second-largest city with a population of around one million people.
-It is also the youngest major city in Europe, with under-20s accounting for 29% of its population (West Midlands Growth Company) and the second most cost-effective city for students (UNiDAYS 2017).
+It is also the youngest major city in the UK, with under-20s accounting for 28% of its population (West Midlands Growth Company).
 We have excellent transport links giving you easy access to other major cities such as London and Manchester.
 You’ll also be a stone’s throw away from Digbeth, which was previously voted the ‘Coolest Neighbourhood in Britain’ by The Sunday Times' Homes supplement.
 Steven Spielberg and Warner Bros. even filmed scenes for Ready Player One there!